CrossLangNV/DGFISMA_term_extraction/user_scripts/README.md

 ```

-The provided scripts will then strip the quotations from the annotated term, to prevent the model to memorize these special symbols.
+The provided code will strip the quotations from the annotated term, to prevent the model to memorize these special symbols.
 The list of special symbols that are stripped is: [ " , ‘ , " , ` , ' , ’ , • , “ , ‧ ], and all symbols that are not present in the Bert vocabulary.

 The annotated data should be saved in a simple text file separated by newlines.